Swadha22/variancePartition/README.md

 #### Variation within multiple subsets of the data.

-    # Analysis of the contribution of "individual" and "celtype" on variation in gene expression to examine the contribution of individual within each tissue.
+    # In this analysis we are trying to see contribution of cell type (T cells and monocytes) variantion within each individual (948).
-    # specify formula to model within/between individual variance separately for each celltype
+    # specify formula to model within/between individual variance separately for each celltype.
     # Note that including +0 ensures each tissue is modeled explicitly.
-Otherwise, the first tissue would be used as baseline
+Otherwise, the first tissue would be used as baseline.

    ##### Removing the individuals which do not have both the cell types in them
     #making a matrix of cellType and individual